Navigated to

 Terms and conditions about rights to research results

-Find out more about intellectual property rights of academic staff and your right to results
+Read more about the intellectual property rights of academic staff and your rights to findings

-If you agree to the terms and conditions, you may later need to enter into a separate agreement governing the right to and compensation for the specific result.
+If you agree to the terms, you may later be required to enter into a separate agreement governing the rights to, and compensation for, a specific result.
 In that agreement, you are the signing party, not the University.
-Umeå universitet Holding AB can help you negotiate these types of agreements.
+Umeå universitet Holding AB can assist you in negotiating such agreements.

-As a principal investigator, you are responsible for ensuring that all participating researchers understand the terms of an agreement and that they sign the researcher’s certificate before conducting any work in the project.
+As a principal investigator, you are responsible for ensuring that all participating researchers understand the terms of an agreement and sign the researcher’s certificate before undertaking any work in the project.

-If consultants or subcontractors are used by the University in the research project, any agreement with them must regulate management of their intellectual property rights.
+If consultants or subcontractors are engaged by the University in the research project, any agreement with them must regulate the management of their intellectual property rights.

 Do you have a question for the legal officers?